-Responsible tourism: tips how to behave in Bali
+Responsible tourism: tips on how to behave in Bali

-Indonesians have some special cultural traditions that have nothing in common with the western culture.
-It’s important to learn them before your travelling to Indonesia.
-We’ll tell you some tips how to be polite and respectful with Balinese people.
+Indonesians have some unique cultural traditions that have nothing in common with the western culture.
+It’s essential to learn them before traveling to Indonesia.
+We’ll tell you some tips on how to be polite and respectful of Balinese people.

 What to wear in Bali

 Bali is the island with a warm and humid tropical climate type.
-To feel comfortable in this climate it’s necessary to choose the right clothes.
+If you want to feel comfortable in this climate, it’s necessary to choose the right clothes.
 The natural fabric is required and try to wear something with long sleeves while walking on sunny days.

-In contrast, if you are going to mountains you should take some sweater or jacket because of extreme temperature day and night rates.
+In contrast, if you are going to the mountains, you should take some sweaters or jackets because of the extreme temperature day and night rates.
 And remember: no defiant or vulgar garment is allowed!

 Entering a temple

-The second one: you should cover your knees and shoulders while visiting Hindu temples, sacred sites or exploring small villages of Bali.
+The second one is to cover your knees and shoulders while visiting Hindu temples, sacred sites, or exploring small villages of Bali.

 The best decision is to wear a Sarong or some long clothes when entering a temple.
 Do take your shoes off when entering a temple or a person’s house.

-It’s obvious for tourist – you can see lots of shoes near each temple or public place.
+It’s evident for tourists – you can see lots of shoes near each temple or public place.